 To successfully capture a stable Filennial market base, one must first understand what they value, which is central to how they behave.
-Their characteristics, after all, are not just randomly selected options in a checkbox; they stem from principles that Filennials respect.
+The characteristics of millenial, after all, are not just randomly selected options in a checkbox; they stem from principles that Filennials respect.
 Indeed, despite how Filennials are often viewed as the Me Generation obsessed with selfies and the perfect Instagram shot, they are actually “politically and socially engaged.”

 So what are the traits of a typical Filennial?

 1. They value authenticity.

 Hard selling your brand and product is just about the best way to lose a Filennial customer.
 They avoid brands that scream how great an item is or how a product is such a steal.
 Filennials want to make the purchasing decision themselves and they want authenticity from brands.

 Brand authenticity simply means that the brand knows your consumers, their needs, and how to get that message across.
 One way brands are doing this is by using influencers to promote their products and services in a far more relatable way.
 Others, like Angkas, are using social media platforms to connect to their target market in a refreshingly candid way.

 2. They want to be rewarded for their loyalty.

 Older generations are loyal to brands for the sake of loyalty but this is not the case for millennials.
 Filennials want to make sure that the brands they are loyal to are also loyal to them.